Yahoo is sued for gross negligence over huge hacking

 A Yahoo spokeswoman said the Sunnyvale, California-based company does not discuss pending litigation.

-The attack could complicate Chief Executive Marissa Mayer's effort to shore up the website's flagging fortunes, two months after she agreed to a $4.8 billion sale of Yahoo's Internet business to Verizon Communications Inc (VZ.N).
+The attack could complicate Chief Executive Marissa Mayer's effort to shore up the website's flagging fortunes, two months after she agreed to a $4.8 billion (4 billion pound) sale of Yahoo's Internet business to Verizon Communications Inc (VZ.N).

 Yahoo on Thursday said user information including names, email addresses, phone numbers, birth dates and encrypted passwords had been compromised in late 2014.